 GUIDELINES FOR THE ON-FARM WATER CONSERVATION LOAN and GRANT PROGRAM

 Adopted: February 14, 1990

 - All projects must be for the benefit of the CCID service area.
 However, CCID will assist consumers in coordinating with adjoining districts to accomplish mutually beneficial projects.
 As further assistance, CCID’s staff will compile and maintain a list of additional funding sources available for projects.

 - Types of Projects.

 - Concrete-lined Ditches, Pipeline installations, Tailwater Return Systems, Micro-Irrigation Systems, Drip Tape Irrigation Systems (cost of tape material excluded) and Community Ditch upgrading will be accepted by CCID staff.
-Installation of deep wells is excluded.
+Installation of deep wells and projects for Urban Development are excluded.

 - On properties where prior funding has been issued, the life cycle of the project funded must be expended before additional funding can be requested.

 - All other proposed projects will require consideration by the Water Conservation Committee.

 - The factors considered in order to determine project funding and/or funding priority include but are not limited to: